By ELLIOT SPAGAT and STEPHEN GROVES

 Amerie was a happy child who made the honor roll and loved to paint, draw and work in clay.
 “She was very creative,” said her grandmother Dora Mendoza.
 “She was my baby.
 Whenever she saw flowers she would draw them.”

-GoFundMe pages were set up for many of the victims, including one on behalf of all victims that has raised more than $3.7 million.
+Hillcrest Memorial Funeral Home, which is across the street from Robb Elementary, began posting brief obituaries of some of the victims.
+It was assisting families of the shooting victims with no cost for funerals.
+GoFundMe pages were set up for many of the victims, including one on behalf of all victims that has raised more than $3 million.